git/git.github.io/rev_news/drafts/edition-24.md

   * "Lightning Talk / Git: The Original Blockchain" Meredith L. Patterson, _Mautinoa Technologies_

-    Meredith shown how Git chosen as the underlying platform for implementing a money-less transaction exchange ledge system, implemented as an actual monetary system in Sierra Leone, where _phone minutes_ is actually considered a viable FX currency, since otherwise the national bank would go bankrupt.
+    Meredith showed how Git was chosen as the underlying platform for implementing a money-less transaction exchange ledge system.
+    This implemented an actual monetary system in Sierra Leone, where _phone minutes_ is actually considered a viable FX currency, since otherwise the national bank would go bankrupt.